 User experience in medical software projects

-User experience in medical software projects is a book-size topic.
-Once, while participating in a professional development workshop on the basics of medical imaging and user experience design in medical software I heard one of the participants make an innovative in his mind suggestion concerning the conditions in which radiologists perform their everyday work.
-The point he made was that it must feel depressing to spend hours in a dark room looking at monochromatic images on the black and white screens.
-Wouldn’t it be more beneficial to have the MRI scans displayed in colour – he asked.
-We were all nodding, feeling positive, that the job could become less monotonous and dispiriting then.
+User experience in medical software project is a cornerstone of success.
+During a recent professional development workshop on user experience design in medical software, a fellow participant’s insightful suggestion about radiologists’ working conditions resonated deeply with me.
+Which is important, he explained his point to us.
+Undoubtedly, spending hours in a dark room looking at monochromatic images on black-and-white screens must feel depressing.
+Wouldn’t it be more beneficial, he asked, to have the MRI scans displayed in colour?
+We were all nodding, feeling positive that the job could become less monotonous and dispiriting.

-Well it wouldn’t – as it turned out our assumption only proved how little we had known of the true nature of the profession.
-Allegedly radiologists are intentionally trained to distinguish between minute differences in shades specifically in grayscale.
-Colour-scale would render their task much more difficult.
+Well, it wouldn’t.
+As it turned out our assumption only proved how little we had known of the true nature of the profession.
+Allegedly radiologists intentionally train to distinguish between minute differences in shades specifically in grayscale.
+Colour scale would render their task much more difficult.

-That digital health systems have bad UX is common knowledge, but they have a good reason for that, or to be more specific, a couple of reasons.
+Undoubtedly, digital health systems have bad UX is common knowledge.
+In fact, they have a good reason for that, or to be more specific, a couple of reasons.

-For years healthcare has been, of all industries, the slowest to introduce new technologies, it is even said to lag behind by 10 years.
-The promise of digitization which was supposed to make doctors’ lives easier has only made them hate their computers.
+For one thing, for years healthcare has been, of all industries, the slowest to introduce new technologies.
+Secondly, it is even said to lag by 10 years.

 They are not the “buyers,” so their needs do not get catered for in the first place.
-The software they are confronted with in their everyday practice may answer the bureaucratic needs of non-medical staff but make their own operations a nightmare.
+The software they confront with in their everyday practice may answer the bureaucratic needs of non-medical staff.
+But make their own operations a nightmare.

-The multitude of applications they operate on does not come from the same vendor.
-Oftentimes they are open source or home-built – the end result being incompatible formats, lack of interoperability and standardisation.
+Basically, the multitude of applications they operate on does not come from the same vendor.
+Oftentimes they are open source or home-built – the result being incompatible formats, a lack of interoperability and standardisation.

 Let’s be honest.
 User experience in medical software has never been high on the list of priorities for the persons making decisions about software purchases for healthcare institutions.